 Seabuckthorn oil is really quite an incredible substance.
-Within each golden-orange drop is a whole host of potent healing bioactive compounds that regenerate, soothe, and build the skin.
-For private label skincare, there isn’t a carrier oil that comes close to delivering the same amount of potent skin regenerative compounds per drop as Seabuckthorn.
+Within each golden-orange drop is a whole host of potent bioactive compounds that makes the skin look and feel balanced.
+For private label skincare, there isn’t a carrier oil that comes close to delivering the same amount of potent compounds per drop as Seabuckthorn.

 Have you ever wondered if there was any real difference between a sugar and a salt scrub?
 Turns out, there is!
 And whether you have your own private label skincare line, or make your own beauty products at home, the difference between sugar and salt and their appropriate uses is actually pretty important.
 Both serve an important purpose when used on the skin, and by knowing when to use which, you make more effective your own line, and your own skin care regimen.

 Have you ever tried the Thieves essential oil blend before?
 Do you know the story behind it?
 Legend has it that the recipe for this incredibly potent and effective essential oil blend was given to the king of England by a couple of notorious thieves in exchange for their lives because they had been plundering the dead bodies of those unfortunate souls who had caught the Plague.
 The thieves miraculously did not catch the Plague, and the recipe they divulged as their secret is still with us today, as potent and protective as ever.
 While uses for the Thieves blend are virtually endless, here are two of our favorites: